 the county, mostly in the Forest of Dean area and the Cotswolds from Cheltenham southwards.
 The larvae feed

 on Wych Elm.
-Adults are mostly recorded from late May to early August, sometimes found at rest in the daytime
+Adults are mostly recorded from mid May to August, sometimes found at rest in the daytime

 (as in the photo below left) but often recorded using UV light traps.